syncfusion-content/xamarin-docs/Xamarin/Chat/Typing indicator.md

 # Typing indicator

-Indicates the users who are currently typing for an interactive user experience.
-Typing indicator text and image can be defined by using [SfChat.TypingIndicator](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~TypingIndicator.html) property and Typing indicator visibility is changed by using [SfChat.ShowTypingIndicator](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowTypingIndicator.html) property.
+Indicates with an animation, that a user(or users) is currently typing, thereby providing an enhanced user experience.
+To show/hide the typing indicator set the [SfChat.ShowTypingIndicator](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~ShowTypingIndicator.html) property to `true` or `false` respectively.
+To show user image and text in the typing indicator create a new instance of `SfChat.TypingIndicator`, set the [TypingIndicator.Authors](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~TypingIndicator.html) and [TypingIndicator.Text]() property and assign the typing indicator instance to the [SfChat.TypingIndicator](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChat.XForms~Syncfusion.XForms.Chat.SfChat~TypingIndicator.html) property.

 To define `TypingIndicator` in SfChat, follow the code example: